The risk that’s often overlooked

 - You can configure certain logins (like, say, your bank’s) to require you to re-enter your master password before they can be used.

-- Two-factor authentication can be enabled, requiring you enter both your master password and a second authentication factor in order to be able to access your vault.
+- Two-factor authentication can be enabled, requiring you to enter both your master password and a second authentication factor in order to be able to access your vault.

 What about cookies?